The TN Visa: A Special Classification for Citizens of Canada and Mexico

 What is the TN Visa?

 Attracting top talent is crucial for driving organizational success, and the TN visa is a valuable tool.
 The TN visa is a special classification for citizens of Canada and Mexico, established under the United States-Mexico-Canada Agreement (USMCA).
-This agreement, which replaced the North American Free Trade Agreement (NAFTA) on July 1, 2020, facilitates easier entry for certain professionals from these countries to work in the United States.
+This agreement, which replaced the North American Free Trade Agreement (NAFTA) on July 1, 2020, facilitates easier entry for certain professionals from these countries to work in the U.S.

 Our comprehensive TN visa blog is designed to help you understand and navigate the intricacies of this visa pathway, enabling your team and organization to thrive.
 It covers eligibility requirements, validity periods, and additional insights to refine your international recruitment strategy.